Kappa-org/Thumbnails-Helper/README.md

 # Kappa\ThumbnailsHelper

-Inteligent heper for work with thumbnail in Nette/Latte templates
+Simple and intelligent system for creating and work with thumbnails

 ## Requirements: